-The 10th edition of the Aegean Film Festival takes place during 14 days on the month of July on two islands of the Aegean, Greece.
-(TBA)
+The 12th edition of the Aegean Film Festival takes place during 12 days on the month of July on the islands of Spetses and Patmos in Greece.

-03. The Aegean Film Festival has no premiere status rule but keeps the right to reject works that are available online or widely distributed.
+3. The Aegean Film Festival has no premiere status rule but reserves the right to reject works that are available online or widely distributed.

-06. The Festival reserves the right to keep the submitter's data in order to share news future news or events.
+6. The Festival reserves the right to keep the submitter's data in order to share news, future news or events.